Tarikh for Bangladesh

 Single API

-Use `format()` for standard, Bangla, and hybrid output.
-Reach for `fromNow()`, `parseDate()`, and the helper utilities only when you need them.
+Use `format()` for standard, Bangla, Hijri, and hybrid output.
+Reach for `fromNow()`, `parseDateDetailed()`, and the helper utilities only when you need lower-level control.

 Start building

-One package, no extra runtime dependencies, and full TypeScript support.
+One package, no extra runtime dependencies, and full TypeScript support for Bangladesh-first date handling.

 $ npm i @coreify/tarikh